Treatment for migraines

 Herbs for migraines – an effective home-based treatment for migraines.

-Herbs are natural remedies for migraine that have also been proven to be effective.
+Herbs are natural remedies for migraines that have also proven effective.
 Listed below are some popular and commonly used herbs for migraines

 Basil